Unitarian Universalist Best Practices

 originally posted by Connie Barlow in July 2005

-Here you will find a compendium of exemplary UU practices for SUNDAY SERVICE components that Connie Barlow & Michael Dowd have encountered.
+This is a very long webpage that offers a compendium of exemplary SUNDAY SERVICE elements that Connie Barlow and Michael Dowd have encountered in the course of speaking to some 500 Unitarian Universalist congregations since 2002.
 (This list will be updated as their travels continue.)

-NOTE: Connie Barlow and her husband, Rev. Michael Dowd, have been travelling the USA and Canada since April 2002, presenting guest sermons and other talks that celebrate a sacred understanding of evolution (as discovered through mainstream science) in Unitarian Universalist and other churches.
-Thus far, they have presented programs in more than 400 UU churches and fellowships.
+Connie Barlow and her husband, Rev. Michael Dowd, have been traveling the USA and Canada since April 2002, presenting guest sermons and other talks that celebrate a sacred understanding of evolution (as discovered through mainstream science) in Unitarian Universalist and other churches.

 Jon Cleland-Host, a scientist and lay leader of the Unitarian Universalist Fellowship of Midland MI, has developed a list of worship resources with evolution as the theme that can help a minister or worship leader flesh out an order of service for any evolution-theme service, notably what has come to be known as "Evolution Sunday" to commemorate Darwin's birth each year on February 12. (posted February 2009)